tylerharter/cs301-projects/spring19/lab1/README.md

 1. can you beat the program?
 2. what happens if you try to cheat?
 3. can you exit before losing by typing "q"?
 What about a capital "Q"?

+Congrats on finishing your first CS 301 lab!